Dmitrryy/ilab-2/triangles/README.md

 0.0 -1.0 0.5 0.0 1.0 0.5 1.0 0.0 0.5 \
 0.0 0.0 0.5 1.0 0.0 0.5 \
 -10.0

+### LVL4 'triangle meshes' (in dev):

+A [triangle mesh](https://en.wikipedia.org/wiki/Triangle_mesh) is a kind of data structure consisting of triangles, each of which shares a common edge with its neighbor.

+We will assume that for this level, all the grids completely cover a region of space that is homeomorphic to the sphere (that is, without holes and handles).
+The simplest such mesh is a tetrahedron.
+In this case, any triangle will have an outer and an inner side.

+You can suggest the following transformation: a point is selected inside any triangle.
+Next, it is shifted along the normal by a random distance in the direction from the area of space bounded by the mesh.
+Obviously, such a transformation increases the number of triangles by two (three are obtained from one source) and preserves the "sphericity"invariant.

+Thus, from a tetrahedron, you can "grow" the most bizarre and strange shapes by making a sufficiently large number of such transformations and each time choosing a random face.

+* The first sub-task is a data structure for storing meshes.
+Perhaps you need two structures:
+MeshBuilder, sharpened for growth, and Mesh, well suited for rendering.

+* The second sub-task is rendering meshes on Vulkan: several closed random meshes should fly around the box, collide, shimmer, and be colored red, at your discretion.

+No special tests are provided here, the picture itself will be a pretty good criterion.

 ## License
 GNU General Public License v3.0